 Short-finned Pilot Whale

-Short-finned pilot whales can be easily identified with their low and falcate dorsal fins, as their name implies.
+As their name implies, short-finned pilot whales can be easily identified with their low and falcate dorsal fins.
 The dorsal fins vary in size and shape depending on the age and sex of the whales.

 Another noticeable feature is a relatively large bulbous head, which is more prominent in the adult male population.